 To do progressive muscle relaxation, begin by tensing the muscles in your forehead and then releasing them.
 Do this with each muscle group all the way down to your toes.

-You can also try breathing exercises to calm down quickly.
+If you prefer to do something different, you can also try breathing exercises to calm down quickly.
 Even taking a couple of long, deep breaths is enough to slow your heart rate and help you feel more relaxed in the present moment.

 What Should I Do if I Can’t Relax?